Error opening attachments / Cleaning out the Temporary Outlook Files folder

 2. Copy the path from the key.

 Still not easy enough or just don’t want to go in the Registry to find the folder location?
-I created a free tool called OutlookTools which can do the trick as well.
+I’ve created two free tools which can do the trick as well.